jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Just as some weapons pose additional threats, the right kind of armor can neutralize those threats.
 Likewise a shield is not only useful in deflecting blows in close combat, but a hefty shield when used properly can offer a much needed source of cover from explosions, magical blasts, and bursts of dragon's breath.

-**Covering.** Shields with the **covering** property can be treated as cover while prone and crouching behind it.
-Medium shields provide half-cover to one creature and large shields provide three-quarter cover to one creature or half-cover to two adjacent creatures.
-Small shields do not provide any cover.
+**Covering.** Shields with the **covering** property can be treated as cover while prone and behind it.
+When used in this way medium shields provide half-cover and heavy shields provide three-quarter cover to the creature using it, assuming the shield is apropriately sized for the creature in question.
+Light shields do not provide any cover.
 Take only the AC bonus from the shield or cover condition depending on how it's being used, but not both.

 **Cumbersome.** Armor with this property weighs the wearer down and can slow movement.
 The wearer must meet the minimum STR requirement in the parenthese or have their base movement speed be reduced by 10' while wearing this armor.